-- The officers and Executive Committee shall be elected at the first meeting of the LCF and annually thereafter. - Where the number of LCF members make it practicable, the LCF may resolve that the whole LCF shall perform the functions of the Executive Committee
+- The officers and Executive Committee shall be elected at the first meeting of the LGC and annually thereafter.
+The Leader and Deputy Leader of the Labour Group shall be voting members of its Executive Committee ex-officio. - 2.
+Where the number of LGC members make it practicable, the LGC may resolve that the whole LGC shall perform the functions of the Executive Committee - 3.
+The officers shall consist of a chair, vice-chair, and secretary.
+At least 50% of the officers shall be a woman.

-- 3. The officers shall consist of a chair, vice-chair, and secretary.
-At least one of the officers shall be a woman. - 4.
-Where this LCF is an accounting unit of the Party with regard to the Political Parties, Elections and Referendums Act 2000, it shall have additional officers of Treasurer and Deputy Treasurer.
+- 4. Where this LGC is an accounting unit of the Party with regard to the Political Parties, Elections and Referendums Act 2000, it shall have additional officers of Treasurer and Deputy Treasurer.
 The Chair shall also be the deputy treasurer to be notified to the Electoral Commission.
 In exceptional circumstances, and with the prior approval of the General Secretary, a different person may be appointed. - 5.
-The Executive Committee shall consist of the officers, the leader and deputy leader of the Labour Group and {} members elected on a basis to be approved by the NEC.
+The Executive Committee shall consist of the officers, the leader and deputy leader of the Labour Group and { } members elected on a basis to be approved by the NEC (or by the SEC or WEC in Scotland and Wales).
 Accredited Party organisers within the area may attend Executive Committee meetings without voting power.